kennethmikolaichik/Regis/README.md

 README

-Working on: (2/19/2023)
+#### Working on: (2/19/2023)

-• Finding a suitable hardware simulation environment.
+• **Finding a suitable hardware simulation environment.

-• Finding the stop points for each leg in the software.
+• **Finding the stop points for each leg in the software.

-• Programing a simple stand up and wave function.
+• **Programing a simple stand up and wave function.

-• Enabling real time face tracking, get tensorflow to control pan/tilt motors.
+• **Enabling real time face tracking, get tensorflow to control pan/tilt motors.

 # Regis Quadroupled Robot

-To get started with Regis Download the Pi Image here:
+To get started with Regis Download the Pi Image here:  ##insert link##

-#### Working on: (2/10/2023)
-• **Finding a suitable hardware simulation environment.**
-• **Setting up remote access and appointment system**
-• **Getting the code to turn on the motors.**
-• **Finding the stop points for each leg in the software.**
-• **Programing a simple stand up and wave function.**
-• **Enabling real time face tracking, get tensorflow to control pan/tilt motors.**

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 This project started out as a desire to bring to life a teachable basic droid.